nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `view 2` returns the details of the second employee in the current list.

 <div markdown="span" class="alert alert-primary">:bulb:
 Note that an INDEX is different from an ID.
-More information about the difference in INDEX and ID can be found on the FAQ page.
+More information about the difference in INDEX and ID can be found on the <a href="#faq">FAQ</a> page.
 </div>

 #### Listing all employees: `list`